romaricdrigon/romaricdrigon.github.io/_posts/2019-08-09-domain-events.md

 ## How they are thrown

-Domain events have something very unique there, something you may be unfamiliar with: **they should be throw by entities*.**
+Domain events have something unique there, something you may be unfamiliar with: **they should be thrown by entities*.**
 Why?
 In substance, they are part of the domain, so they should be handled by the domain.
 And not by a controller, a manager, anything from your application (or infrastructure).
 In practice, doing so will lead to code duplication and inconsistencies.
 It would be easy to forget to fire the `UserCreated` event if you create `User` entities in three different places in your application.
 Some of those may even be out of your reach, for example if you use [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) (not that I would recommend FOSUserBundle, but having entities created by someone else is a relatively common scenario).